 Because the courses count as in-residence credit, graduating seniors may participate during their final semesters.

-Please note: Because of the $4,500 special program fee that replaces standard flat-rate UT Austin tuition and fees, students may not register in any additional hours during the semester they participate.
-Students may be enrolled only in the fifteen hours above.
+Please note: Because of the $4,900 special program fee that replaces standard flat-rate UT tuition and fees, students may not register in any additional hours during the semester they participate.
+Students may be enrolled only in the 15 hours above.
 Therefore, honors students may not enroll in thesis hours, and spring semester participants may not enroll in a Maymester course.